manleviet/CSP2ChocoTranslator/README.md

 # CSP2ChocoTranslator
- A translator which able to convert CSP constraints into Choco Solver commands
+ A translator who can convert CSP constraints into Choco Solver commands